 Ambulance/EMS experience preferred

-Able to function independently and comfortably in austere environments and wilderness settings
+Able to function independently and comfortably in wilderness settings

 If you think you have what it takes to work for Mountain Medics, please fill out the form below.